mdshehata80/Newcareer/README.md

-# Firebase Studio - MockInterviewer
+# Firebase Studio - LinguaLens

 This is a NextJS starter project for Firebase Studio that helps you practice for job interviews.